crnvl/discord64/README.md

 ## Commands
 Please add the prefix before adding a command. every command is starting with the prefix.

-``music play``, ``music stop`` - Play and Stop Music ``spammer``- spams messages (one per 2 seconds) in the current channel Other Functions are configurable in the config file
+``music play``, ``music stop`` - Play and Stop Music

+``spammer``- spams messages (one per 2 seconds) in the current channel

+``exit`` - stops the current session and closes the application

+``reload`` - Reloads the Config (unnecessary command since the config file cant be edited while running the program

+Other Functions are configurable in the config file

 ## SETUP